Driving with Regulation: Trustworthy and Interpretable Decision-Making for Autonomous Driving with Retrieval-Augmented Reasoning: Method

-Our proposed method, as shown in Fig. \ref{fig:pipeline}, comprises two main components: a Traffic Rules Retrieval Agent that retrieves relevant traffic rules from regulation documents using a retrieval query, and a Reasoning Agent that assesses the traffic rule adherence of each action in the action set based on environment information, ego vehicle's state and retrieved traffic rules.
+Our proposed method, as shown in Fig. \ref{fig:pipeline}, comprises two main components: a \textbf{Traffic Rules Retrieval (TRR) Agent} that retrieves relevant traffic rules from regulation documents using a retrieval query, and a \textbf{Reasoning Agent} that assesses the traffic rule adherence of each action in the proposal set based on environment information, ego vehicle's state, and retrieved traffic rules.

-We first perform an environment analysis to generate the retrieval query for the Traffic Rules Retrieval Agent and provide the environment information input for the Reasoning Agent.
-To extract more regulation-related features beyond the common perception output, we use a Vision Language Model (VLM), GPT-4o, to analyze the environment based on the ego vehicle’s camera images.
-The analysis follows a carefully designed Chain-of-Thought (CoT) process: the VLM first performs a broad environment overview and checks general road information, then it conducts a detailed analysis concentrating on critical elements such as other road users, traffic elements, and lane markings, especially those relevant to the vehicle’s global planning output (e.g., ‘Right,’ ‘Left,’ or ‘Forward’).
-The VLM then generates a concise retrieval query that summarizes the current scenario for the Traffic Rules Retrieval Agent.
-An example output of Environment Analysis is shown in Fig.~\ref{fig:result_hypo}.
+To support traffic rule retrieval, we perform an environment analysis using a Vision-Language Model (VLM), denoted as $\mathcal{V}$.
+Given multi-view images $I$ from the ego vehicle and navigation intent $g \in \{\text{Left, Right, Forward}\}$, $\mathcal{V}$ follows a structured Chain-of-Thought (CoT) reasoning process: it first provides a high-level overview of the driving scene, including road layout and general traffic structure.
+It then performs a more focused analysis of critical elements, such as traffic signs, road users, and lane markings, particularly those relevant to the intended maneuver $g$.
+Finally, the VLM generates a concise natural language query that summarizes the current scenario for retrieving relevant traffic rules.
+We denote this reasoning process as $\mathcal{V}(I, g) \rightarrow (c, q)$, where $c$ is the structured description of the scenario and $q$ is the retrieval query provided to the TRR Agent.
+An example of this environment analysis output is shown in Fig.~\ref{fig:result_hypo}.

-We extract an action set containing all possible actions from the Action Space based on the Global Planning output.
-For simplicity and to maintain the focus of this work on traffic rule adherence, the Action Space only consists of a predefined set of actions: turning right, turning left, going forward (with current speed, acceleration, or deceleration), changing lane to the left, and changing lane to the right.
-The extraction process selects the actions that align with the Global Planning output.
-For example, if the Global Planning output is “LEFT,” the action set would include turning left with current speed, an acceleration, or a deceleration.
+For decision-making, we extract an action proposal set containing possible actions from the Action Space $\mathcal{A}$ based on the Global Planning output $g$.
+For simplicity and to maintain the focus of this work on traffic rule adherence, the Action Space $\mathcal{A}$ only consists of a predefined set of actions: turning right, turning left, going forward (with current speed, acceleration, or deceleration), changing lane to the left, and changing lane to the right.
+The candidate set $\mathcal{A}_{\text{cand}}$ is obtained by selecting actions from $\mathcal{A}$ that align with the current global intent $g$.
+For instance, if $g = \text{Left}$, then $\mathcal{A}_{\text{cand}} = $ \{turning left with current speed, turning left with an acceleration, turning left with a deceleration\}.